bigtreetech/TFT43-DIP/README.md

 # BTTDPI Drivers

-BTTDPI is an display for the Raspberry Pi, with optional capacitive touchscreen.
+BTTDPI is an display for the Raspberry Pi, with capacitive touchscreen.

 ## Installing / Uninstalling